jbkroner/rain-prediction/readme.md

 The front-end of this project is built with react.
 The api was built out with fast-api.
 The model was trained and predictions are performed using sklearn.

 ## run this project
+You need to run the client AND the server for this project to work!

 ### client
 First, make sure you have Node and npm installed.